Quantum circuits

 Circuits

-In computer science, circuits are models of computation in which information is carried by wires through a network of gates, which represent operations that transform the information carried by the wires.
-Quantum circuits are just one example of a model of computation based on this more general concept.
+In computer science, circuits are models of computation in which information is carried by wires through a network of gates, which represent operations on the information carried by the wires.
+Quantum circuits are a specific model of computation based on this more general concept.

-Although the word "circuit" often refers to a circular path, circular paths aren't actually allowed in the most common circuit models of computation.
-That is to say, we usually study acyclic circuits when we're thinking about circuits as computational models.
-Quantum circuits follow this pattern; although we could run a quantum circuit as many times as we like, a quantum circuit itself represents a finite sequence of operations that cannot contain feedback loops.
+Although the word "circuit" often refers to a circular path, circular paths aren't actually allowed in the circuit models of computation that are most commonly studied.
+That is to say, we usually consider acyclic circuits when we're thinking about circuits as computational models.
+Quantum circuits follow this pattern; a quantum circuit represents a finite sequence of operations that cannot contain feedback loops.

 Boolean circuits